MauliQT/ultrasonics-api-self-hosted/README.md

 ## **Installation**
-Use Either make the image using the `Dockerfile`, or pull from the inofficial repo: `MauliQT/ultrasonics-api`.
+Either make the image using the `Dockerfile`, or pull from the inofficial repo: `MauliQT/ultrasonics-api`.

 Recommended usage: `docker-compose`
 ```yaml